mobxjs/mobx-angular/README.md

 ## Router store

-Using the `RouterStore`, you can observe route changes and navigate.
+Using the `RouterStore`, you can observe route changes.
-By injecting this store to a component you will get access to the url as a MobX observable and a navigate action.
+By injecting this store to a component you will get access to the url as a MobX observable, and the entire activated route snapshot.

 Usage: